 I feel like the meal times really exemplify the essence of community here; everyone pours into the cafeteria chattering noisily to whomever may happen to be squeezed in next to them, and then all at once everyone descends upon the food, before retreating to the tables ready to devour the delicious meals.
 And yet, the food being shoveled into everyone’s mouths can’t prevent us from sharing stories about the day and facts learned in class.
 It’s great.
 My biggest interest in sociology is the question of how the current American mindset has been formed.
 I have spent my time at Saint Michael’s exploring the promulgating factors that have created the individualistic materialistic culture we now live in.

 It’s nice to come to a place where these values have not yet penetrated through the bedrock of community.”

 The AVIC Exchange allows Vermont college students to spend a semester at one of 14 participating private colleges in Vermont without transferring.
 Tuition goes to the home institution; room and board go to the host institution.

 Colleges participating in the AVIC Semester Exchange:

-Bennington College, Burlington College, Champlain College, College of St. Joseph, Goddard College, Green Mountain College, Landmark College, Marlboro College, Middlebury College, New England Culinary Institute, Norwich University, Saint Michael’s College, SIT, Southern Vermont College, Sterling College, and Vermont Law School.
+Bennington College, Champlain College, Goddard College, Landmark College, Middlebury College, Norwich University, Saint Michael’s College, Sterling College, and Vermont Law and Graduate School.